aasisodiya/go/golang-pluralsight-qa/README.md

 # Pluralsight Go Quiz

-While Exploring Pluralsight I encountered some great set of Go Lang Questions in there quiz.
+While Exploring Pluralsight I encountered some great set of Go Lang Questions.
 Please do checkout [Pluralsight](https://www.pluralsight.com/) they have got some great features other than tutorials.

 ## Quiz